Acts 1 - John Karmelich

 ii)

-and I is to look at how the apostles lived, worked, prayed, studied and became
+to you and I is to look at how the apostles lived, worked, prayed, studied, and

 iii)